 I contribute my intelligence and professionalism to every client matter in an effort to enable clients to achieve their objectives.
-Clients benefit from both my decades of experience and my diligence in staying current on new developments or strategies that might help them.
+Clients benefit from both my decades of experience and diligence in staying current on new developments and strategies that might help them.

-Corporate and securities lawyer Guy Lander represents numerous international and U.S.-based companies and financial institutions in a broad range of transactions.
-Every year, he handles scores of matters related to capital markets, including domestic and overseas public and private offerings of debt and equity, Rule 144A placements, Regulation S cross-border offerings, MJDS offerings, listing companies on U.S. exchanges, as well as tender and exchange offers, mergers, and acquisitions.
-Guy also works on matters related to securities, cross-border deals, financial services, investment funds, broker dealers, and cannabis issues, among others.
+Guy Lander is a corporate and securities lawyer practicing in the areas of corporate finance, mergers and acquisitions and financial services regulation.
+He represents numerous U.S. and international companies and financial institutions in a broad range of transactions.
+Every year, Guy handles scores of matters related to capital markets, including U.S. and international public and private offerings of debt and equity, SPACs, IPOs, Rule 144A placements, Regulation S cross-border offerings, MJDS offerings, listing companies on U.S. exchanges and related corporate governance, as well as tender and exchange offers, mergers, acquisitions and de-SPAC transactions.

-Guy’s clients include many organizations based in the U.S. and abroad, including the UK and its commonwealth countries, with a particular emphasis on cross-border work with Canada.
+Guy has extensive experience advising many individuals and organizations based in the U.S. and abroad, including the UK and its commonwealth countries, and in particular, in cross-border work with Canada.

-He also devotes a significant part of his practice to regulatory matters for U.S. and international securities brokerage firms, investment advisers, and hedge funds, helping them navigate the issues that arise in such matters as registration, structuring, documentation, compliance, business activities, and significant transactions.
+He also devotes a significant part of his practice to regulatory matters for U.S. and international securities brokerage firms, investment advisers, and funds, helping them navigate their formation, structuring, registration, compliance, business activities, and significant transactions.

 Guy is the prolific author of four books on securities law: the highly regarded treatise U.S. Securities Law for International Financial Transactions and Capital Markets, 3 Vols., West Group; What is Sarbanes-Oxley, McGraw Hill; U.S. Securities Regulation: All You Need to Know About Going Public, Listing, Reporting and Private Placements, Institutional Investor-Euromoney Books; Resales of Restricted Securities Under SEC Rules 144 and 144A, BNA Corporate Practice Series, as well as numerous articles for legal and securities industry journals.